SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/Test.md

 ### Stage Activation

-This stage will be active, if the stage configuration in the `config.yml` contains entries for this stage.
+This stage will be active, if the stage configuration in the `config.yml` contains entries for this stage..
-Please keep in mind that the configuration for the `ATC` stage needs to be subsequent to the `Test` stages hirarchy.

 ### Configuration Example